-However, if a prosecutor fails to or is unable to provide evidence of any one of the elements or components, they will not be able to meet their burden of proof under the law.
-If the prosecutor is unable to meet their burden of proof, you cannot be found guilty of the crime.
+However, if a prosecutor fails to or is unable to provide evidence of any one of the elements or components, he or she will not be able to meet his or her burden of proof under the law.
+If the prosecutor is unable to meet the burden of proof, you cannot be found guilty of the crime.

 In Massachusetts, a prosecutor must prove the following three elements beyond a reasonable doubt in order to obtain a conviction for OUI under G.L. c.
 90, § 24:

 While under the influence of intoxicating liquor or drugs

 The government must produce evidence at trial to prove each of these elements.
 If they are unable to do so, you cannot be convicted of OUI.
 The facts of every case are unique, and they are critical when evaluating whether proof of each of these elements exists.
 In some instances, there is simply no evidence of an element, while in others there may be little evidence that still provides for a very strong defense.
 There are many potential challenges to such evidence and possible defenses to each element.
 An attorney with expertise in OUI defense and in-depth knowledge of the law will be able to best evaluate your case for all of your possible defenses.